Did you know that Craiova is considered the unofficial capital of the Oltenia region in Romania? Well, you know now!

 Here, you can check out various works from well-known (or lesser known) local artists and there are always different exhibits.

-The ticket price is 3 Euros for Adults (15 lei), and 1.6 Eur for Children (8 lei).
-Entry is free every first Wednesday of each month.
-You can learn more about the museum on its official website.
+The ticket price is 6 Euros for Adults (30 lei), and 1.5 Eur for Children (7.5 lei).
+Entry is free on the first Wednesday of each month.
+You can get your tickets online (and learn more) from the museum’s official website.

 Spend a night (or more) at Boutique Hotel 5 Continents